timmandz/timmandz.github.io/index.md

 ## Methodology

-We get all of our data yFinance, which is an open-source Python library that allows easy and free access to stock data from Yahoo Finance.
+We get all of our stock price data using yFinance, which is an open-source Python library that allows easy and free access to stock data from Yahoo Finance.
 We can request data for any company and any time period.
-The data includes columns such as the date, open cost, closing cost, the day's high, the day's low, the adjusted close, and volume.
-As we are looking to predict the price of stocks, we filter out our data to contain only the date and close cost.
-This helps simplify our model.
-In future work, it may be worthwhile to consider other columns and their affects on the model's accuracy.
+The data includes features such as open price, closing price, the day's high, the day's low, the adjusted close, and volume, at any given date.
+To simplify, we only keep the "Closing price" (and date).
+Thus, we want our models to predict the future closing price of a given stock, using only historical closing price as input.
+In future work, it may be worthwhile to consider other features and their affects on the model's accuracy, although we suspect that they are all highly correlated and that including all features are probably redundant.

-We split (70%, 20%, 10%) the data into training, validation, and test sets.
-We do not shuffle the data before splitting to maintain it's orgininal order.
-Once the data is split and filtered, we also scale it by normalizing the data.
-The way we normalize is by subtracting the mean and dividing by the standard deviation of each feature.
-We calculate the mean and standard deviation using only the training data so that the models have no access to the values in the validation and test sets.
+First, will pull all closing prices for AAPL (Apple Inc) between X and Y. We split the data into training, validation, and test sets using the ratios (70%, 20%, 10%). (include image here).
+We do not shuffle the data before splitting to maintain it's orginal order, and to ensure that the validation and testing sets are collected after the training set, which mimics how one would use the model in the real world.

+We then normalize all data using the mean and standard deviation of the training set.
 In the future, it might be worthwhile to use rolling averages for this normalization process; however, in the interest of simplicity we use a simple average.

-The way we structure our models is by making a set of predictions based on a window of consecutive samples from the data.
-The important features related to a window include the width fo the input and labels, the time offset between them, and which features are used as inputs, labels, or both.
+We then preprocess our training set into a format suitable for training by splitting it into windows of consecutive samples from the data.
+We have two tunable parameters: LOOK_BACK, which is the size of the window used for creating the training_set, and the LOOK_FORWARD, which is the size of the window for the labels.

-For example, to make a single predicition one day into the future, given six days of history, we would need a window like this:
+For example, to make a single predicition one day into the future (LOOK_FORWARD=1), given six days of history (LOOK_BACKWARD=6), we would need a window like this:

 ![window example explanation](raw_window_1d.png)